Aathira1Manoj/MedPredict/README.md

 1. User enters symptoms in the UI
 2. Data is sent to FastAPI backend
 3. ML model predicts the disease
-4. Chatbot provides additional insights
+4. Results displayed on frontend
-5. Results displayed on frontend
+5. Chatbot provides FAQ support

 ---